-- 10. The quorum at any meeting of the Council shall consist of [a majority of the total number of members for the time being of the Council]. - 11.
+- 10. The quorum at any meeting of the Council shall not be less than half the members of the Council for the time being and of the members which constitute that quorum the number of registrant/practitioner members shall not exceed the number of lay members by more than one. - 11.
 If a quorum is not present within 15 minutes of the time appointed for a meeting to commence, all business which should have been transacted at that meeting shall stand over until the next Ordinary Meeting and shall take precedence over the business of that Ordinary Meeting, unless a Special Meeting is called in the meantime for the transaction of that business.